sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 # **deleteResellerChild**
 > deleteResellerChild(childAuthKey)

-Deletes a single reseller child based on the childAuthKey supplied
+Delete a single reseller child based on the childAuthKey supplied

 ### Example
 ```javascript